sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

       * This is a nice way to try the help facilities.
     * Email the MAA PREP list with at least one question.
       * This could include starting a discussion about pedagogy!
+    * Be sure to complete MAA pre-evaluation if it's been sent out and you haven't yet.
     * If you would like, suggest topics for the next session.
+{{{#!wiki comment
   * For Tuesday, July 17th
     * Try out two of the "Quickstart" worksheets.
       * [[http://sage.maa.org/home/pub/21|Differential Equations]]